iamsaugat07/chat_with_doc/README.md

   ## Process
-  Upload your pdf -> Ingest and store data into vectorstore by chunking and Embeddings -> Ask question to chatbot -> question transformed into embeddings -> Semantic search from vectorstore -> Return high rank results
+  Upload your pdf -> Ingest and store data into vectorstore by chunking and Embeddings -> Ask question to chatbot -> question transformed into embeddings -> Semantic search using FAISS from vectorstore -> Return high rank results

   ## Framework used
   * [Langchain](https://python.langchain.com/en/latest/index.html)